South American nations at the FIFA World Cup: 1986: Argentina's second World Cup title

 In the quarter-finals, three-time world champion Brazil faced France in Guadalajara.
 Brazil were well on top in the early stages, and Careca put them one up after 18 minutes.
 Five minutes before half-time, however, France drew level when Michel Platini scored his 41st goal after converting a cross from Dominique Rocheteau.
 Brazil had a chance to regain the lead in the second half when Branco was fouled by French keeper Joël Bats in the penalty area.
 Zico took the penalty, but Bats saved it.
 The match proceeded into extra time, and France had the better of the extra half-hour.
 No goals were scored, and so it was time for a penalty shoot-out.
 Sócrates, who had earlier missed an open goal and headed an easy chance straight into the French goalkeeper's arms, failed with the first kick for Brazil.
 The next six penalties were all converted, followed by Platini firing over the bar.
 Brazil were back on level terms, but not for long: Júlio César struck the post with his penalty, whereupon Luis Fernández then scored to put France through 4–3 on penalties.

-The quarter-final between Argentina and England was featured two very different goals by Diego Maradona: the first was scored illegally, as he punched the ball into the goal past England goalkeeper Peter Shilton.
+The quarter-final between Argentina and England was notable for two very different goals by Diego Maradona: the first was scored illegally, as he punched the ball into the goal past England goalkeeper Peter Shilton.
 The referee did not see the handball and the goal was given as valid.
-After the game, Maradona claimed the goal was scored "A bit with the head of Maradona and another bit with the hand of God"; it therefore became known as the "Hand of God" goal.
+After the game, Maradona claimed the goal was scored "A bit with the head of Maradona and another bit with the hand of God".
 For his second goal, voted "Goal of the Century" in 2002 on the FIFA website, Maradona dribbled half the length of the field past five English players before scoring.
 In Argentina, the game was seen as revenge for the Falklands War.

-In the other semi-final, meanwhile, Maradona struck twice in the second half as Argentina beat Belgium 2–0.
+Moving onto the semi-final, Maradona struck twice in the second half as Argentina beat Belgium 2–0.
 In the final against West Germany, José Luis Brown put Argentina one up midway through the first half of the final, and when Jorge Valdano scored a second for the South Americans in the 55th minute, Argentina looked to be strolling to victory.
 West Germany then staged a spirited comeback.
 Karl-Heinz Rummenigge pulled one back in the 74th minute, and six minutes later Rudi Völler hit the equaliser.
 With seven minutes remaining, a pass from Maradona gave Jorge Burruchaga the chance to score the winner for Argentina.
 Eight years on from their home triumph, Argentina regained the world title and 30 million people in Argentina celebrated in the streets after the final victory.
 Maradona was the Golden Ball winner as the best player of the tournament.